Book 12

 A) Answer these questions:

-3. What did the sailor do?
+- What did the sailor order from the waitress?

-6. What did she ask the waitress?
+- What did the sailor order from the waitress?

 B) Which words in the story mean the opposite of: